Friday, November 23, 2007

 The Well-Tempered Poitier: Thanksgiving with AMERICAN GANGSTER

-Crowe as the One Good Cop is a composite of 70's antiheroes and to his credit, actually seems to from and in the decade, but Denzel is a composite only of past Denzel, more at the well-dressed end of the spectrum, which means early 00s.
-But if he thought he could play his psychological hand close-to-the-vest hand, the way say, Pacino was allowed to do in THE GODFATHER II, and have it work, he was mistaken.
-Coppola knew when his actors were doing interesting stuff, and he trusted the audience to stay with it (or was that Robert Evans?)
+Crowe may be a composite of 70's antiheroes and to his credit, actually seems to from and in the decade, but Denzel is a composite only of past Denzel, more at the well-dressed end of the spectrum, which means early 00s.
+But if he thought he could play his psychological hand close-to-the-vest the way, say, Pacino was allowed to do in THE GODFATHER II and have it work, he was mistaken.
+Coppola knew when his actors were doing interesting stuff, and he trusted the audience to stay with it (or was that Robert Evans?).
 But now, instead of the colorful method acting at the Corleone table we get the relentless second-guessing of Ridley, who whittles things down in the editing room until there's nothing left but little actions from different eras, each with a complete new costume change and lens filter.
-More than anything, what Ridley has wrought is the home shopping network of bling: Scott throws open the closets of yesterday's rich and infamous, and when it all starts to get tiresome, he takes and expensive fur coat and hurls it on the fire.
+More than anything, what Ridley has wrought is the home shopping network of bling: he throws open the closets of yesterday's rich and infamous, and when it all starts to get tiresome, he takes an expensive fur coat and hurls it on the fire.
 Did Ridley really burn that expensive ass coat?
-And does it matter, since that day's shooting's catering bill was probably more expensive than a dozen such garments?
+And does it matter, since that day's catering bill alone was probably more expensive than a dozen such garments?

 Many are my maddening questions.
 Robert Evans is not on the producer's list and too bad, because he would have made Ridley throw on the brakes, and maybe even try for some original touches rather than ratcheting together FRENCH CONNECTION/SERPICO gritty momentum and the sort of insecure crosscutting that worked in the GODFATHERs but showed to be a real bad habit for Coppola in every film since (Gregory Hines tap dancing as gangsters are killed outside in COTTON CLUB?
-Why?
-Even then it was cliche to say that's cliched).
+Why?).
 Like Coppola, Ridley's got the "second-guess" disease, like the sort of nervous mother-in-law that plans every last drop of life out of her daughter's wedding.
 He can't just have a big sting operation with micro-second cross-cuts between the cops in the hall, the crack factory workers inside, gunsels, and so forth, it has to go down right as the head bad guy is at church, ala GODFATHER II, and there has to be a baby bouncing a ball in the tenement hallway right where the shooting's about to start.
-Surely Scott could've spliced in a sexy wife tossing and turning in bed, waking up with the premonition something bad's about to happen?
+Surely Scott could've spliced in a sexy wife tossing and turning in bed, waking up with the premonition something bad's about to happen and trying to talk her man out of going to work?
 And maybe a scene of hunters about to shoot down a high-flying hawk?
-And the old lady having a heart attack, and thee ambulance coming in slow motion?
-Come on, Ridley, you're getting lazy!
+And the old lady having a heart attack, and the ambulance coming in slow motion?
+Come on, Ridley.
+You're getting lazy!

-I wouldn't mind if this was a result of giddy fanboy homage to POTEMKIN and INTOLERANCE as it was once with De Palma, but now I accuse them all of bowing down to a corporate "memo" mentality.
-No one wants to stick their neck out, so everything is groupthink, and in the end, no one has any faith in any one single moment in the film, or in Ridley's case, no faith that it doesn't need to be any better, that as Howard Hawks famously said, a good movie should have a few great scenes and no bad ones.
+I wouldn't mind if this was a result of giddy fanboy homage to POTEMKIN and INTOLERANCE as it was once with De Palma, but there's no giddy fanboy joy here, just nervous second-guessing, which I can only guess led to swiping, copying other kids' tests at school rather than trusting those old DUELIST instincts.
+With so much $$ involved, I can only accuse them all of bowing down to a corporate "memo" mentality.
+No one wants to stick their neck out, so everything is groupthink, and in the end, no one has any faith in any one single moment in the film.
+In Ridley's case, that means no faith in the scene as it is, no realization that any further additions is going to overpainting.

 The way every scene--except maybe big Oscar-bait moments with momma schooling her errant son--are cut before they're allowed to develop organically, in an original direction.
 Instead every bit, every shot, has to have been proven in past classics.
 Ditto for Denzel and his white co-star duelist, now a thanksgiving tradition - wasn't last year the tangle with Clive Owen in INSIDE MAN?
 And before that little Ethan Hawke in TRAINING DAY?
 Ridley's version is careful to include nearly everything that worked from both those movies this time around.
 Temptation of a cop with easy money?
 Check!
 Hot Latina babe as the spouse?
 Check!
 Dog, leopard, cuckatoo, or other pet?
 Check, mate!

 Washington's interest in this sort of rote-a-role is understandable, as it's a well-respected course around which he can outrace the white man and not piss off the red state box office.
 As history records, a black actor with excessive pride and intellect as opposed to mere posture and dignity can create big waves; Washington is the waviest since Paul Robeson and he knows it.
 He even invites the spirit of Robeson into him for key moments, but is careful not to overdo it, to not step out of the careful blocking for the shot and call it like it is.
-In that, Ridley Scott is the perfect Thanksgiving director, hurtling through the action like he's racing to catch his plane, making silent eye contact to the rest of his immediate family scattered along the table and silently mouthing "ten minutes," rattling off stolen SOPRANOS bits as he goes, cross-cutting between any church and street scenes he can match, tinting everything this way and that, and then syncing everything to the cutting rhythm of THE BOURNE ULTIMATUM.
-Ridley keeps an eye on the stove and lifts Denzel off the burner the second he starts to blacken.
+In that, Ridley Scott is the perfect Thanksgiving director, hurtling through the action like he's racing to catch his plane, making silent eye contact to the rest of his immediate family, all as anxious to split as he is as they sit scattered along the table playing with the remnants of their flavorless pumpkin pie and earning their grateful smile by silently pointing at his watch and mouthing "ten minutes."
+Keeping an eye on the stove all the while, Ridley lifts Denzel off the burner the second he starts to blacken.

 There are good things about AMERICAN GANGSTER, mostly what it chooses to leave out: unlike earlier versions of this true story, such as Larry Cohen's blaxploitation-era hit, BLACK CEASER, or the recent rap-centric gangster films too numerous to mention, there are only a handful of cliche'd pop songs used as shorthand to indicate time and place tropes in the film.
 And until Vin Diesel resurfaces, I'm nominating Josh Brolin as the coolest up and comer tough guy actor around.
-His sleazy cop on the take is a beam of unprocessed realness- he can stretch out the seconds he's on screen in such a way that he can relax and convey great comfort in the stress he causes others.
+His sleazy cop on the take is a beam of unprocessed realness: he can stretch out the seconds he's on screen in such a way that he can relax and convey great comfort in the stress he causes others.
 That's something that comes from him, Josh Brolin, not from a focus group, three rounds of memos, second-guesswork, and a cliche handbook.
-Brolin just has something unique, something he was allowed to radiate and may not even know consciously he was doing, something I might not even notice next time I see this film.
+Brolin just has something unique, something he was allowed to radiate and may not even know consciously he was doing.
 Lucky Ridley didn't notice it, or he would have probably felt the urge to call attention to it more, until it was as stale as hearing "All Along the Watchtower" over a montage of 60s imagery and a voiceover talking about "a time when anything went.. and often did."